 An example of biblical rhetoric

-In the conclusion, as King soared into describing his dream, he dreams of a day when “every valley shall be exalted, and every hill and mountain shall be made low, the rough places will be made plain, and the crooked places will be made straight; and the glory of the Lord shall be revealed and all flesh shall see it together” (Isa.
+In the conclusion, as King soared into describing his dream, he described a day when “every valley shall be exalted, and every hill and mountain shall be made low, the rough places will be made plain, and the crooked places will be made straight; and the glory of the Lord shall be revealed and all flesh shall see it together” (Isa.
 40:4-5).
-It should not be taken for granted that the celebrated leader of the Civil Rights Movement was a black Baptist preacher.

 The biblical teaching behind the movement